department-of-veterans-affairs/vets-website/README.md

 ### Requirements

+Users with government furnished equipment may not have admin account access.
+[These instructions might help](https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Work%20Practices/Design/run_vets.gov_locally_for_designers.md).

 The requirements for running this application are Node.js 6.11.1 and yarn 0.27.5

-If you don't have admin access to your machine.
-[These instructions might help](https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Work%20Practices/Design/run_vets.gov_locally_for_designers.md).

 Once you have nvm installed you should now install node.js version 6.11.1 by running: